linkerd/website/linkerd.io/content/2.12/tasks/getting-per-route-metrics.md

 For a tutorial that shows this functionality off, check out the [books demo](../books/#service-profiles).

+{{< note >}}
+Routes configured in service profiles are different from HTTPRoute resources.
+Service profile routes allow you to collect per-route metrics and configure client-side behavior such as retries and timeouts.
+HTTPRoute resources, on the other hand, can be the target of AuthorizationPolicies and allow you to specify per-route authorization.
+{{< /note >}}

 You can view per-route metrics in the CLI by running `linkerd viz routes`:

 ```bash